The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?

 If you're behind on payments, you might have another option—redeeming the car.
 But it can be costly.

-You redeem a vehicle by paying the lender the car's market value in one lump sum payment, so if you owe more than the car is worth, this can be a good way to go.
-Many people ask friends or family for help or use a lender specializing in bankruptcy redemptions.
+You redeem a vehicle by paying the lender the car's market value in one lump sum payment, so if you owe more than the car is worth, this can be an excellent way to go.
+Many ask friends or family for help or use a lender specializing in bankruptcy redemptions.

 Keeping a Car in Chapter 7 Bankruptcy By Reaffirming the Car Loan